bartoszm/y2s-tapi-cli/README.md

 There are two CLI tools ``Generator`` and ``Converter``. ``Generator`` allows for generating Swagger from YANG modules thus it is similar to original https://github.com/bartoszm/yang2swagger CLI generator.
 However, the pruning mechanism was configured to reduce number of path generated for TAPI modules.
 In addition extra parameters were added.
 ``Converter`` can convert _any_ Swagger definition.
-What it does it flatens hierarchy to allow for using default code generators
+What it does it flatens hierarchy in the input Swagger.
-(these generators do not support complex allOf structures).

-For example:
+#### Hierarchy flattening ####
+Swagger allows combining and extending model definitions using the ``allOf`` property of JSON Schema, in effect offering model composition. allOf takes in an array of object definitions that are validated independently but together compose a single object.
+However most of the default code generators do not handle definitions that contain more than one simple model and a single reference.

+To allow TAPI swagger definition to be consumed by default code generator we need to flatten data model, for example:

 ```
   tapi.connectivity.deleteconnectivityservice.output.Service:
     allOf: